South African Police Service: Rank structure

-The current ranking system of the South African Police Service was adopted in April 2010.
+A new ranking system of the South African Police Service was adopted in April 2010.
 The change caused some controversy as new ranks like "general" and "colonel" have a military connotation.
 Furthermore, the new rank system mirrors the system used by the South African Police during the apartheid era.
 In 2009, Deputy Minister of Police Fikile Mbalula spoke of making the police a paramilitary force by changing the SAPS ranking system so that it would closely mirror the military ranking system.
 This created a significant amount of controversy from people critical of what they called the "militarisation" of the police.

 The ranking system was amended in 2016.
 The role of regional police commissioner was introduced, with the rank of lieutenant general.
 The major and lieutenant ranks were eliminated, with lieutenants assuming the rank of captain and majors assuming the rank of lieutenant colonel.